 This step requires determining feature requirements.
 Every single feature that should be included needs to be driven by the purpose you’ve outlined before.
 Additionally, you should note a description, goal, and use case for each feature.
 Give your development team a precise explanation of what exactly should be built and let them find the best ways to implement it.
 Wireframes and mockups will help you to communicate what you envision.

 5. Combine the release criteria

-Do not forget to list the prerequisites that have to be met by the product to be ready for public release.
-Among the release criteria, the following can be outlined:
+Do not forget to list the prerequisites that the product should meet before the public release.
+Among the release criteria, you can outline:

 6. Set an approximate timeline

 Defining when and what will be delivered are also crucial steps.
 Even a rough estimation will help project stakeholders to plan their work.
 Try to focus on the core milestones and dependencies to leave room for changes and keep everyone on track.